farcasterxyz/hub-monorepo/apps/hubble/src/addon/README.md

 This specifically means that we need to use iterators as callbacks.
 The way the iterators are set up is:
 - Call the `forEachIterator` method with your callback (Either in JS or Rust)
 - Perform all actions in the callback
-- At the end of the itearation, the iterator is returned and closed by Rust
+- At the end of the iteration, the iterator is returned and closed by Rust

 #### Iterators and paging
 In JS, we can have async functions as callbacks to the `forEachIterator` methods.
 This means that the callback can take arbitrarily long, and that is bad because keeping iterators open for long periods of time is very problematic (See section below).
 Additionally, we can't call async JS methods from rust.
 To address these both, the iterators are automatically paged.